 The information on this page is for home care services, Commonwealth Home Support Programme services and flexible care services through which short-term restorative care is provided in a home care setting.

-Under the Aged Care Quality and Safety Commission Rules 2018 the Aged Care Quality and Safety Commission or to a quality assessor may request self-assessment information as part of an assessment contact or a quality review.
+Under the Aged Care Quality and Safety Commission Rules 2018, the Aged Care Quality and Safety Commission or a quality assessor may request self-assessment information as part of an assessment contact (including desk contacts) or a quality review.
+If the Commission has requested self-assessment information the provider must comply with this request.

 What is self-assessment?

 Self-assessment is an important part of the quality review and assessment contact process.
-It provides you with an opportunity to evaluate your current performance against the Home Care Standards, review the results for care recipients, assess the effectiveness of any improvements and support processes for continuous quality improvement and risk management.
+It provides you with an opportunity to evaluate your current performance against the Standards, review the results for consumers, assess the effectiveness of any improvements and support processes for continuous quality improvement and risk management.

 Why undertake a self-assessment?

 Self-assessment is an important tool in the process of continuous improvement.
-It will help you to understand where change is needed and lead to better quality care and services for care recipients.
+It will help you to understand where change is needed and lead to better quality care and services for consumers.

 Undertaking a self-assessment will provide you with evidence that improvement has taken place and assist you with communicating your success.